codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ### Select a default runtime environment

-If you have multiple runtime environments, select the one to use as the default environment.
-The default runtime environment is used for all pipelines in the account.
+If you have multiple runtime environments, select the one to use as the default environment for all the pipelines in the account.

 * From the list of [Runtime Environments](https://g.codefresh.io/account-admin/account-conf/runtime-environments){:target="\_blank"}, click the context menu of the runtime to set as the default.
 * Select **Set as Default**.